Nintendo partners with Pokemon Go maker Niantic on Pikmin app

 "Niantic's AR technology has made it possible for us to experience the world as if Pikmin are secretly living all around us," veteran Nintendo games creator Shigeru Miyamoto said in a statement.

+Nintendo's mobile releases have underperformed and lagged the timeframe outlined by management.
+Unusual Nintendo-backed apps with elements of play include toothbrushing app Pokemon Smile and upcoming sleep tracking app Pokemon Sleep.

+The Pikmin app is unlikely to "set the world on fire like Pokemon did.
+Every grandparent knows Pokemon, but only gamers know Pikmin," said Serkan Toto, founder of game industry consultancy Kantan Games.

-San Francisco-based Niantic launched a Harry Potter themed app in 2019 but it has not reproduced the success of Pokemon Go, which was developed with Nintendo affiliate The Pokemon Company and left Nintendo with only a small proportion of revenue.
+San Francisco-based Niantic launched a Harry Potter themed app in 2019 but it has not reached the heights of Pokemon Go, which was developed with Nintendo affiliate The Pokemon Company and left Nintendo with only a small proportion of revenue.

 The Kyoto-based gaming firm's efforts to expand outside console gaming were boosted last week by the belated opening of the Super Nintendo World area at Osaka's Universal Studios Japan theme park.